 How Bonds Work

 The borrowing organization promises to pay the bond back at an agreed-upon date.
 Until then, the borrower makes agreed-upon interest payments to the bondholder.
 People who own bonds are also called creditors or debtholders.
 In the old days, when people kept paper bonds, they would redeem the interest payments by clipping coupons.
-Today, this is all done electronically.
+Today, this process is all done electronically.